 How should I check the level of motor oil in my car?

-Make sure the engine is cold and the car is parked on a flat surface.
-You’ll need a cloth, preferably a clean one about the size of a tissue, to wipe the dipstick.
+Make sure the engine is off, cold and the car is parked on a level surface.
+You’ll need a cloth, preferably a clean one, about the size of a tissue to wipe the dipstick.
 Kitchen roll will do the trick but an old piece of clothing, towel or bedding will work just as well.

 Located beneath the bonnet, this is a thin metal strip that disappears into the bowels of the engine to the oil reservoir or sump.
-The dipstick will have two horizontal lines on the bottom for the minimum and maximum levels with a shaded area between the two.
+The dipstick will have two horizontal lines on the bottom for minimum and maximum and a shaded area between the two.
 Pull the dipstick out and you’re looking for oil to be in this zone.
-Some premium cars now have an electronic ‘dipstick’ which enables you to see how much oil there is without getting your hands dirty.
+Some premium cars now have an electronic ‘dipstick’ which enables you to see how much oil there is by showing the level on the car’s screen.

 How to find the dipstick?